 Based on historical data and the selected algorithm, PlanIQ can generate predictions weekly for a total period of 6 months.
 The total period is the forecast horizon.

-• Example: if granularity is days, PlanIQ will not forecast more than 500 days.
+• Example: if granularity is days, PlanIQ won't forecast more than 500 days.

-• If the data point is week or month, then the limit of 500 may not be an issue.
+• If the data point is weekly or monthly, then the limit of 500 may not be an issue.

 • Keep this limitation in mind.